-Have you ever lost your voice, or had a bad sore throat, or such a bad cough, that you were not able to carry on with your daily activities, let alone do all the talking necessary for your work?
+But on a whole other level of concern, have you ever actually lost your voice, or had a bad sore throat, or such a bad cough, that you were not able to carry on with your daily activities, let alone do all the talking necessary for your work?

-Just yesterday I received an email canceling the taping of a podcast on which I was scheduled to be interviewed.
+I vividly remember receiving an email canceling the taping of a podcast on which I was scheduled to be interviewed the very next day.
 The host of the podcast had been struggling with a bad cough and sore throat and simply was not able to use her voice effectively in any speaking situation, let alone one to be recorded for posterity.

 So what is a person to do to heal one’s voice?
 Better yet, how can you avoid vocal troubles in the first place?